Other energy companies reviews

 Economy Energy is a medium-sized supplier that says it specialises in prepayment meters and pay-as-you-go energy.
 Is it the best supplier for you?

 Economy Energy stopped trading on 8 January 2019.
 Ofgem appointed Ovo Energy to take on its 235,000 customers.
 If you're a customer, scroll down to find out what you should do and know your rights if your energy firm goes bust.

-Just a week previously Economy Energy was banned from taking on any new customers until it resolved customer service issues.
+Just a week before it stopped trading, Economy Energy was banned from taking on any new customers until it resolved customer-service issues.

-Economy Energy was set up in 2012 to ‘level the playing field for pre-payment customers’.
-It doesn’t only supply households with prepayment, though.
-Economy Energy currently offers several tariffs, including ones specific to prepayment and smart meters.
+Economy Energy was set up in 2012 to ‘level the playing field for prepayment customers’.
+It didn't only supply households with prepayment, though.
+Economy Energy offered several tariffs, including ones specific to prepayment and smart meters.

-Will Economy Energy give you the best energy deal?
+Fed up with your energy supplier's service and prices?
 Use Which?
 Switch to compare electricity and gas prices to find the best deal for you.

 Economy Energy customer score

 Economy Energy would have come 29th in our 2019 Which? energy satisfaction customer survey, where firms were rated by 7,429 members of the public.
 But since it went bust before our results were published, we've removed it from out 2019 rankings.

 Only Spark Energy and Solarplicity got lower customer scores.